A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: Examples

-In the rest of this subsection, we will collect a couple longer segments of the SBLES, containing some of the examples of individual maps we have already seen.
-More such examples can be found in \S\ref{examplesofSmith}.
+In this section we collect a couple longer segments of the SBLES, containing some of the examples of individual maps we have already seen.
+Many more such examples can be found in \cite[\S 7, also see \S 8.3]{MathSmith}.

-\subsubsection{$U(1)$ symmetry breaking for fermions}
+\subsection{$U(1)$ symmetry breaking for fermions}

 Let us consider the symmetry breaking long exact sequence for a $U(1)$ symmetry in a fermionic theory and an order parameter transforming in the charge 1 representation $\rho$.
 There are two cases to consider, depending on whether we have a spin-charge relation, meaning that fermionic operators have half-integer $U(1)$ charge, or not.
 In either case the relevant groups of invertible field theories we will need are shown in Table \ref{tab:U(1)_anomaly_groups}.
-To calculate these groups, one applies the universal property of Anderson duality~\eqref{IZ_SES} to the spin bordism groups, the $\Spin\times\U(1)$ bordism groups, and the \spinc bordism groups, which are known: for spin bordism, see Milnor~\cite{Mil63}, for $\Omega_*^\Spin(B\U(1))$, see Wan-Wang~\cite[\S 3.1.5]{WW19}, and for \spinc bordism, see Bahri-Gilkey~\cite{BG87a}.
+To calculate these groups, one applies the universal property of Anderson duality, which is explained in \cite{MathSmith} to the spin bordism groups, the $\Spin\times\U(1)$ bordism groups, and the $\Spinc$ bordism groups, which are known: for spin bordism, see Milnor~\cite{Mil63}, for $\Omega_*^\Spin(B\U(1))$, see Wan-Wang~\cite[\S 3.1.5]{WW19}, and for \spinc bordism, see Bahri-Gilkey~\cite{BG87a}.

 First we study the case with spin-charge relation, where fermions carry half-charge under $U(1)$ and bosons carry integer charge.
 We consider symmetry breaking by a charge 1 order parameter (charge $2e$ from the point of view of the fermions).
-We studied such an example in Section \ref{subsubsecpipsuperfluid}, the $p+ip$ superfluid.
+We studied such an example in \cref{subsubsecpipsuperfluid}, the $p+ip$ superfluid.

 We organize the SBLES into rows associated with this symmetry breaking in each dimension $D$.
 The map from the first column to the second is the defect anomaly map ${\rm Def}_\rho$, from the second to the third is the residual family anomaly ${\rm Res}_\rho$, and the index maps ${\rm Ind}_\rho$ go from the third column of one row to the first column of the next.
 We omit arrows for maps that are zero, but the whole long exact sequence is connected.
+We use the isomorphism $\Omega^D_{U(1),\Spin,\rho}(S(\rho)) = \Omega^D_{\Spin}$ (see \eqref{eq:guage-to-pure-gravity-anomaly}) to substitute the latter group for the third map in the SBLES.

 The long subsequence beginning in $D = 2$ is